moonbuck/plugin-lightbox/README.md

 </dl>

 ### Okay, That’s A Lot
-Some of y’all will be relieved to discover that I also include a shortcode mimicing Becker’s `glightbox` shortcode.
+Some of y’all will be relieved to discover that I also include a shortcode mimicking Becker’s `glightbox` shortcode.
 It takes the following parameters:

 <dl>
 <dt>src</dt>